tomnelson/jungrapht-visualization/Structure.md

-VisualizationViewer adds mouse gestures by extending VisualizationServer
+LayoutAlgorithm computes vertex locations.

-VisualizationServer contains code to draw graphs (transforms, renderers)
+LayoutModel accepts a LayoutAlgorithm and contains a Map of vertex to Point locations

-VisualizationServer contains a VisualizationModel
+VisualizationModel contains a LayoutModel and adds awt classes and event support.

-VisualizationModel contains a LayoutModel
+VisualizationServer contains a VisualizationModel and contains affine transforms and renderers to draw a graph.

-LayoutModel contains a location Map of vertex to Point LayoutModel accepts a LayoutAlgorithm to mutate the location Map values
+VisualizationViewer extends VisualizationServer and adds mouse-driven event handling